-There are more than 500 single family ownership homes and 15 rental apartment units in the cities Below Market Rate (BMR) program and new units are added annually.
-If interested in purchasing a home, please choose the "Housing Ownership" link to left or go to the City’s dedicated BMR website, or if interested in renting a BMR apartment unit, please also go to the City's dedicated BMR website, that is operated in partnership with HouseKeys.
+There are more than 500 single family ownership homes and 15 rental apartment units in the City's Below Market Rate (BMR) program, and new units are added annually.
+If interested in purchasing a home, please choose the "Housing Ownership" link to left or go to the City’s dedicated BMR website.
+If interested in renting a BMR apartment unit, please visit the City's dedicated BMR website that is operated in partnership with HouseKeys.

 If interested in affordable or market rate apartment rentals, please see our Housing Resources Guide below.
 The guide is updated annually or as new apartment complexes are built.